Search: Advanced search

 Please enter a keyword or ID

-Several types of pig farming systems are used in
+Several types of pig farming systems are used in Australia:

 The use of indoor intensive systems for housing pigs raises the most serious welfare issues.
 Pig producers use indoor systems for a number of reasons, including climate control, ease of cleaning, use of labour-saving machines, protection from predators and control of the animals.
 However, close confinement of pigs in indoor systems raises welfare concerns because the lack of freedom and barrenness of the surroundings can lead to stress, injury and abnormal behaviours.